JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_03.md

 <img src="/image/article/Luz_y_Vida/LyV_2023_03/Editorial-03-23-2.jpg" alt="Editorial marzo 2023-2">
 </figure>

-> … then Jesus came out when he heard the uproar and indignantly rebuked his apostles saying: «Let the children come to me and do not stop them, because of those who are like them is the kingdom of heaven.
-Truly, truly, I tell you, anyone who does not receive the kingdom of God as a child will not enter it in order to grow to the full stature of spiritual maturity."
+> . . .Jesus, hearing the tumult, came out and indignantly reproved them, saying: “Suffer little children to come to me; forbid them not, for of such is the kingdom of heaven.
+Verily, verily, I say to you, whosoever receives not the kingdom of God as a little child shall hardly enter therein to grow up to the full stature of spiritual manhood.”
 [UB 167:6.1](/en/The_Urantia_Book/167#p6_1)
 >
-> Many times the sacred is presented as the simplest, and so that day neither the children nor their mothers realized that the spectator intelligences of Nebadon were contemplating how the children of Jericho played with the Creator of a universe.
+> And so does the sacred oftentimes appear to be the common, as on this day these children and their mothers little realized that the onlooking intelligences of Nebadon beheld the children of Jericho playing with the Creator of a universe.
 [UB 167:6.3](/en/The_Urantia_Book/167#p6_3)

 Boys and girls lacked any type of social consideration at the time when Jesus of Nazareth lived.
 Therefore, it is not surprising that the disciples scolded them when they made a fuss near the teacher.
 To everyone's surprise, however, Jesus exalts them and makes it clear that smallness, simplicity, is the ultimate criterion of the kingdom.

-> Jesus knew men were different, and he so taught his apostles.
-He constantly exhorted them to refrain from trying to mold the disciples and believers according to some set pattern.
-He sought to allow each soul to develop in its own way, a perfecting and separate individual before God.
-In answer to one of Peter’s many questions, the Master said: “I want to set men free so that they can start out afresh as little children upon the new and better life.”
-Jesus always insisted that true goodness must be unconscious, in bestowing charity not allowing the left hand to know what the right hand does. ([UB 140:8.26](/en/The_Urantia_Book/140#p8_26))
+> . . .the Master said: “I want to set men free so that they can start out afresh as little children upon the new and better life.” ([UB 140:8.26](/en/The_Urantia_Book/140#p8_26))

 Furthermore, Jesus comes to identify with them:

-> The faith of Jesus attained the purity of a child’s trust.
-His faith was so absolute and undoubting that it responded to the charm of the contact of fellow beings and to the wonders of the universe.
-His sense of dependence on the divine was so complete and so confident that it yielded the joy and the assurance of absolute personal security.
-There was no hesitating pretense in his religious experience.
-In this giant intellect of the full-grown man the faith of the child reigned supreme in all matters relating to the religious consciousness.
+> In this giant intellect of the full-grown man the faith of the child reigned supreme in all matters relating to the religious consciousness.
 It is not strange that he once said, “Except you become as a little child, you shall not enter the kingdom.”
 Notwithstanding that Jesus’ faith was *childlike,* it was in no sense *childish.* ([UB 196:0.12](/en/The_Urantia_Book/196#p0_12))

 We even read this statement that should make us reflect:

-> ““It would appear that the Father in heaven has hidden some of these truths from the wise and haughty, while he has revealed them to babes.
-But the Father does all things well; the Father reveals himself to the universe by the methods of his own choosing.
-Come, therefore, all you who labor and are heavy laden, and you shall find rest for your souls.
-Take upon you the divine yoke, and you will experience the peace of God, which passes all understanding.”” ([UB 144:8.8](/en/The_Urantia_Book/144#p8_8))
+> ““It would appear that the Father in heaven has hidden some of these truths from the wise and haughty, while he has revealed them to babes.. . .”” ([UB 144:8.8](/en/The_Urantia_Book/144#p8_8))

 How surprising it is to see that one of the conditions for following Jesus, something that he reiterated a lot to his disciples then (and to those now, of course) is “to be like children.”
 A religious Master from more than 2000 years ago has that curious and strange idea for what was in style then, and we can ask ourselves: why does he use children as a model?